On some practical challenges of conformal prediction: Introduction

-\begin{enumerate} \item[(I)]Does monotonicity of the non-conformity measure $M$ imply (\ref{eq:property*})? \item[(II)]Does (\ref{eq:property*}) imply the monotonicity of $M$? \item[(III)]Is monotonicity of $M$ a necessary condition for $C_{\alpha}(X_{n+1}, Z^n)$ to be an interval? \item[(IV)]Does the monotonicity of $M$ imply that the resulting conformal prediction region is an interval? \item[(V)]Is (\ref{eq:property*}) a necessary condition for $C_{\alpha}(X_{n+1}, Z^n)$ to be an interval?
-(Note that the converse is true: (\ref{eq:property*}) implies $C_{\alpha}(X_{n+1}, Z^n)$ is a one-sided interval.) \item[(VI)]Is monotonicity of the plausibility function $\pl_{x_{n+1}, z^n}$ a necessary condition for $C_{\alpha}(X_{n+1}, Z^n)$ to be a one-sided interval?
-(Note that the converse holds, i.e., monotonicity of the plausibility function implies $C_{\alpha}(X_{n+1}, Z^n)$ is a one-sided interval.) \item[(VII)]Is (\ref{eq:property*}) a necessary condition for the exact determination of $C_{\alpha}(X_{n+1}, Z^n)$?
-(Note that the converse is true: (\ref{eq:property*}) implies $C_{\alpha}(X_{n+1}, Z^n)$ is a one-sided interval; hence it implies exact determination of $C_{\alpha}(X_{n+1}, Z^n)$.) \item[(VIII)]Is monotonicity of the plausibility function $\pl_{x_{n+1}, z^n}$ a necessary condition for the exact determination of $C_{\alpha}(X_{n+1}, Z^n)$?
-(Note that the converse holds, i.e., monotonicity of the plausibility function implies $C_{\alpha}(X_{n+1}, Z^n)$ is a one-sided interval; hence, it implies the exact determination of $C_{\alpha}(X_{n+1}, Z^n)$.) \item[(IX)]Is the monotonicity of $M$ a necessary condition for the exact determination of $C_{\alpha}(X_{n+1}, Z^n)$?
+\begin{enumerate} \item[(VI)]Is (\ref{eq:property*}) a necessary condition for $C_{\alpha}(X_{n+1}, Z^n)$ to be an interval?
+(Note that the converse is true: (\ref{eq:property*}) implies $C_{\alpha}(X_{n+1}, Z^n)$ is a one-sided interval.) \item[(VII)]Is monotonicity of the plausibility function $\pl_{x_{n+1}, z^n}$ a necessary condition for $C_{\alpha}(X_{n+1}, Z^n)$ to be a one-sided interval?
+(Note that the converse holds, i.e., monotonicity of the plausibility function implies $C_{\alpha}(X_{n+1}, Z^n)$ is a one-sided interval.) \item[(VIII)]Is (\ref{eq:property*}) a necessary condition for the exact determination of $C_{\alpha}(X_{n+1}, Z^n)$?
+(Note that the converse is true: (\ref{eq:property*}) implies $C_{\alpha}(X_{n+1}, Z^n)$ is a one-sided interval; hence it implies exact determination of $C_{\alpha}(X_{n+1}, Z^n)$.) \item[(IX)]Is monotonicity of the plausibility function $\pl_{x_{n+1}, z^n}$ a necessary condition for the exact determination of $C_{\alpha}(X_{n+1}, Z^n)$?
+(Note that the converse holds, i.e., monotonicity of the plausibility function implies $C_{\alpha}(X_{n+1}, Z^n)$ is a one-sided interval; hence, it implies the exact determination of $C_{\alpha}(X_{n+1}, Z^n)$.) \end{enumerate}